silvertech/KenticoURLRedirectionModule/README.md

 ## Support
 Any bugs can be listed as issues here in GitHub or can be sent to our email alerts@silvertech.com.
 We will respond as soon as we can.

+## Special Thanks
+Special thanks to [KenticoDevTrev](https://github.com/KenticoDevTrev) and Heartland Business Systems for their large update to the module.